MaxtonN/CPSC3720SemsterProject/README.md

-# New README for sprint 4; placeholder
+# New README for sprint 4; placeholder d